Close Menu

 The Sahel Region

 The Sahel region, which includes countries such as Mali, Niger, and Chad, is characterized by a hot and dry climate.
 The dry season, which runs from December to March, is the best time to visit this region, as the weather is mild and temperatures are relatively cool.
-(See Also: Is May a Good Time to Visit Scotland?
-Perfect Travel Season)
+(See Also: When Is the Best Time to Visit Buenos Aires?
+A City Guide)

 Conclusion